-Self-care is essential to maintaining mental health in quarantine which may help us feel more in control.
+Self-care is essential to maintaining mental health.
 Personal care provides a sense of purpose, agency, and fulfillment in our lives.
 It helps us to slow down and appreciate things about the world and ourselves that we once took for granted.

 Your self-care routine remains unique to your personality, needs, limitations, and preferences.
 Still, it can be hard learning how to integrate self-care into your daily life.
 Below are some self-care practices to help you get started.